ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 As AI makes programmers more efficient in creating systems, the demand for programmers will increase.

 I used to have a bookcase full of computer programming books.
-Then it became much easier to search the internet for answers than look in books.
+Then it became much easier to search the internet for answers than look at books.
-Eventually I got rid of most of my books.
+Eventually, I got rid of most of my books.
 It's now become much easier to ask questions of an AI and have it generate examples and prose (although both must be rewritten).
 So I will tend to use AI more than other resources, still verifying as I did with those other resources.